CloakProject/CloakCoin/README.md

 Compiling the new codebase is an absolute dream in comparison to the old/existing codebase.
 For this reason alone it may be worth switching to the new codebase prior to the public sourcecode release.

+_**Potential Improvements**_

+* Include an encrypted payment ID in the OP_RETURN stealth output for Enigma transactions.
+This allows the receiver to use the payment ID as the address name for the newly generated/detected one-time address.
+This would also help stores and exchanges track Enigma payments more easily.
+* Include a proof-of-work for Enigma Announcements and Cloak Requests.
+These are 2 potential DoS targets and adding a PoW function would migigate this.

+_**Security, Peer Review and Audit**_

+The Enigma code has had little to no peer review to date.
+This makes it critical that the code is reviewed carefully before public release.
+DoS attacks may hamper users, but stolen funds are the most important area to cover when checking the code.
+* Is it possible to trick a Cloaker into signing a transaction that does not pay them correctly?
+* Is it possible for a Cloaker to hijack the transaction during sending to trick the sender prior to the Sender finalizing the transaction?

 ---------------------------------------------------------------------------------------------------------------------------------------